deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13184/index.md

 ![](charts/charts_4_0.png)

-> 🔼 The chart compares the performance of MindSkip and Attention Drop methods under different layer-skipping ratios, showing MindSkip's superior performance.
+> 🔼 The chart compares the performance of MindSkip against Attention Drop under different skipping ratios (12.5% and 25%) on a specific benchmark, highlighting MindSkip's superior performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Comparison with Attention Drop under the same skipping ratios.